Richard Hayward (cricketer): End of career

 In the 1985/86 New Zealand cricket season, Hayward returned to play a final season for Central Districts.
-During the season Hayward made eight first-class appearances, with his final appearance coming against Wellington and five List-A appearances, with his final appearance coming against Northern Districts.
+During the season Hayward made eight first-class appearances, with his final appearance coming against Wellington and five List A appearances, with his final appearance coming against Northern Districts.
 In his combined first-class appearances for Central Districts, Hayward played 27 first-class matches for Central Districts from 1983 to 1986, scoring 1,034 runs at a batting average of 27.21, with one century and six half centuries and a high score of 102.
-Between 1983 and 1986 Hayward represented the State in List-A cricket eleven times, including the final of the 1984/85 Shell Cup against Wellington Firebirds which Central Districts won by 8 wickets.
+Between 1983 and 1986 Hayward represented the side in List A cricket eleven times, including the final of the 1984/85 Shell Cup against Wellington Firebirds which Central Districts won by 8 wickets.
 In his 16 List-A matches for the State, Hayward scored 355 runs at a batting average of 25.35, with three half centuries and a high score of 63.

 Hayward continued to represent Buckinghamshire in the Minor Counties Championship, with the last of his 51 matches coming against Shropshire in 1989.

 In Hayward's overall first-class career he scored 1,766 runs at a batting average of 26.75, with three centuries and nine half centuries and a high score of 102.
 In the field, Hayward took 27 catches.
-In Hayward's overall List-A career he scored 889 runs at a batting average of 28.67, with five fifties and a high score of 78*.
-Hayward also took 2 wickets at a bowling average of 32.50.
+In Hayward's overall List A career he scored 889 runs at a batting average of 28.67, with five fifties and a high score of 78*.
+Hayward also took two wickets at a bowling average of 32.50.

 After career

 In September 2002, Hayward was appointed as Canterbury's Director of Coaching and Development.
-He is also a match referee. for New Zealand Cricket.
+He is also a match referee for New Zealand Cricket.
 In November 2019 he was made a life member of the Central Districts Cricket Association.